mcfrith/dnarrange/README.md

 whose "strongest" rearrangement type is shared with a control read, where "strength" is defined by: inter-chromosome > inter-strand > non-colinear > big gap.

+#### Insertions of foreign DNA

+You can find insertions of (e.g.) a virus genome into a host genome.
+First, align the DNA reads to a combined "genome" with host and virus chromosomes.
+Then do:

+    dnarrange --insert=VirusSeqName alignments.maf > groups.maf

+This will get DNA reads that align partly to the sequence called `VirusSeqName` and partly to other sequences.

 ### Step 3: Draw pictures of the groups